zhuy16/learning_notes/0_handy_Tips.md

 ## 6. commonly used organizational tools for data scientists
 Note 6, 11-13-2019
 ## Jupyter lab
+jupyter notebook is not good for interactive work.
+To install packages, should be done through the terminal instead of inside the notebook.

 ## Cookiecutter
 To clone the folder structure, to regularize folders, keep them organized.
 ## Singularity/Docker